colinbarry/jekyll-asset-post-processor/README.md

 ## Setup

-1. Add the gem to your Gemfile and run `bundle install`.
+1. Add `gem "jekyll-asset-post-processor` to your Gemfile and run `bundle install`.
 2. Add `jekyll-asset-post-processor` to plugins in `_config.yml`
 ```yaml
 plugins: